πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 TypeTypical useApproximate range

-Rule of thumb for beginners: use int for whole numbers, double for decimals.
-You rarely need to pick float, short, or long yourself.
+Rule of thumb for beginners: int for whole numbers, double for decimals.
+You rarely need to reach for float, short, or long yourself.

 Common beginner pitfalls